jkokkat/seg3103_playground/lab03/README.md

       assertEquals("2021/July/27",date.toString());
   }
 ```
-Lastly, I achieved full coverage for the setDay(int) method by adding the following tests where the day is greater than 31, the day is greater than 30 for a 30-day month, and where the day is greater than 29 in February in a leap year.
+I achieved full coverage for the setDay(int) method by adding the following tests where the day is greater than 31, the day is greater than 30 for a 30-day month, and where the day is greater than 29 in February in a leap year.

 ```bash
 @Test